-Unlike our other examples, there is a restriction here that $u_i$ and $v_i$ are positive.
-We enforced this by using a final softplus transformation in our flow for $x$.
-Another unusual feature of this example is that we found multiple posterior modes, and needed to pretrain carefully to control which mode we converged to.
-See Appendix \ref{sec:LVextra} for more details of both these issues.
+Unlike previous examples, we needed to restrict $u_i$ and $v_i$ to be positive.
+Also, we found multiple posterior modes, and needed to pretrain carefully to control which we converged to.
+See Section G of the supplement for more details of both these issues.

-For observation setting (a), we compared our results to near-exact posterior samples from the MCMC algorithm of \cite{Golightly:2008, Fuchs:2013}.
-This uses a Metropolis-within-Gibbs scheme with carefully chosen proposal constructs.
+For observation setting (a), we compared our results to near-exact posterior samples from MCMC \citep{Golightly:2008, Fuchs:2013}.
+These papers use a Metropolis-within-Gibbs MCMC scheme with carefully chosen proposal constructs.
 Designing suitable proposals can be challenging, particularly in sparse observation regimes \citep{Whitaker:2017SC}.
 Consequently we were unable to use MCMC in setting (b).

 Figure \ref{fig:LV_plots} (left plot) displays the visual similarity between marginal densities estimates from variational and MCMC output in setting (a).
 The VI output is taken from the 30,000th iteration, after $\approx10$ minutes of computation.
 Figure \ref{fig:LV_plots} (right plots) shows variational output for $\theta$ and $x$ in setting (b) after $\approx20$ minutes of computation.
 These results are consistent with the ground truth parameter values and $x$ path.
-VI using an autoregressive distribution for $x$ has also performed well in a similar scenario \cite{pmlr-v80-ryder18a}, but required more training time (roughly 2 hours).
+VI using an autoregressive distribution for $x$ has also performed well in a similar scenario \citep{pmlr-v80-ryder18a}, but required more training time (roughly 2 hours).